Find the best places to live in Maastricht, the capital city in the southern province of Limburg that offers some of the top sites in the Netherlands.

 Maastricht remained a neutral territory during the First World War, resulting in an influx of refugees to the city.
 For the next 40 years economic hardship hit the city, which also suffered under German occupation during WWII.

-Maastricht was also the birthplace of the Maastricht Treaty, which gave birth to the European Union and the euro currency.
+The city was also the birthplace of the Maastricht Treaty, which gave birth to the European Union and the euro currency.

 What language is that?

 Although Dutch remains the dominant language of the city, the local dialect, Limburgish, can still be heard.
-During the 18th century, French was the predominant language in the city, especially in upper class circles.
-The French influence remains evident in some street names within the old city centre.
+During the 18th century, French was the predominant language in the city, especially in upper-class circles.
+The French influence remains evident in some street names within the old city center.
 Nowadays, German is also widely spoken due to the proximity of Maastricht to the German border.
 Similarly, English is becoming more widely spoken, particularly in educational settings like Maastricht University where many courses are taught in the English language.

 Getting to the city

-Maastricht has its own airport referred to by locals as Beek, just 10km north of the city centre.
+Maastricht has its own airport referred to by locals as Beek, just 10km north of the city center.
 Another seven airports can be reached in less than an hour by car.
 The main train station is close to the Centrum.
 The smaller station, Maastricht Randwyck, is close to the university and business district.

-High-speed trains stop in Maastricht en route to Amsterdam, Brussels, Frankfurt, Cologne, London and Paris.
+High-speed trains stop in Maastricht en route to Amsterdam, Brussels, Frankfurt, Cologne, London, and Paris.
 In addition to regular bus services, visitors to Maastricht can travel by boat from Belgium and the rest of the Netherlands and arrive at Beatrixhaven.

 Where to live in Maastricht